cocopo-codes/cocopo-codes.github.io/code.md

 **dbt Test Examples**

 Back in 2021, Coco wrote a series of helpful dbt test examples, since there weren't a lot of them online at the time.
 This helped her train colleagues and share what she learned, so others could use it as a resource.
 [Click here to visit the repo](https://github.com/cocopo-codes/dbtTestExamples)

-## Tech talks

-In October 2022 at [dbt's](https://www.getdbt.com/) Coalesce conference, Coco gave a 30 minute talk on how dbt can be used at the enterprise level, based on their experience as a Data Quality Engineer at WEX, Inc. Check it out ⬇️

-<iframe width="560" height="315" src="https://www.youtube.com/embed/itcp28mup3c?si=m6LjPpahtsnzlldU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>